 Jon-Erik (J.E.)
 Misz

-Jon-Erik (J.E.) lives in Goshen, IN, and works as a licensed clinical social worker.
-While previously serving as a youth pastor, he learned of the strong need to provide churches and church leaders with access to mental health resources.
+Jon-Erik (J.E.) serves as the secretary on the ADN Board of Directors.
+He resides in Goshen, IN, where he works as a licensed clinical social worker.
 Some of his favorite people in the world have experienced mental illness, and he views their presence in our church communities as a true gift.
-Integrating his interest in spoken word poetry, he discusses subjects like trauma-informed care, anxiety and depression, and adolescent mental health.
 He is a member of Waterford Mennonite Church, where his wife, Katie, serves on the pastoral team.

 Mark lives in Harrisburg, Pennsylvania, where he attends First Church of the Brethren, Harrisburg.
 Mark has a Master of Divinity degree from Bethany Theological Seminary.
 He brings to ADN his personal experience as a blind person.
 He is interested in exploring the ways our understandings of God and disabilities interact and influence personal faith and congregational practices.
 Mark can speak about many disability accessibility issues, including those related to low vision and blindness.